ml4design/ml4design.github.io/tutorials/image-processing-methods/tutorial.md

 You have interacted with the web interface of the object detection model.
 Now, we are going to teach you how to change the model to get its output in the Python code on Colab.

-First, we go to a new code cell and define the `API_URL` which indicates the URL to the model that we use, and use the query function to make the call.
+First, we go to a new code cell and define the `API_URL` which indicates the URL that points to the model that we use, and use the query function invoke the use of the model.

 ```python
 API_URL = "https://api-inference.huggingface.co/models/facebook/detr-resnet-50"